leifj/academia-category/academia-entity-category.md

 1. the organization is dedicated to education and research and which grants academic degrees at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognized academic degree levels.
 2. the organization is a research library or archive
-3. the organzation is primarily dedicated to conducting research
+3. the organization is primarily dedicated to conducting research
 4. the organization is a teaching hospital
 5. any organization explicitly denoted as an acedemic institution by a goverment entity in the jurisdiction where the claim of being an academic institution is made

 Note that the funding mechanism (private, public or mixed) is not a factor in the definition of an academic institution.
-For instance, privately funded research institutions are eligible for the entity category if they fulfill at least one of the criteria above.
+For instance, privately funded research institutions are eligible for this entity category if they fulfill at least one of the criteria above.

 3. Syntax
 ---------